jkomoros/prompt-garden/README.md

 - `min` (optional) - The lower bound of numbers to return.
 Default: 0.0
 - `max` (optional) - The upper bound of numbers to return.
 Default: 1.0
 - `round` (optional) - What type of rounding to apply to the result. `none` (default), `floor`, `ceiling`, and `round`.
+- `choice` (optional) - If provided, will ignore other parameters and return a random item from the array.

 #### random-seed